OCESS/orbitx/DEVELOPING.md

 Importantly, use whatever text editor you feel comfortable with for step 1!

-I've been using Sublime and have had good experiences with it, especially by installing plugins.
+I've been using Sublime and have had good experiences with it, especially by installing plugins (e.g. autopep8, pretty json).
 But use whatever!

 ## Code Style